mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - MySQL.md

 #### Here’s a MySQL script to list out the entire databases size

-One script to do some calcuations on MySQL database sizes:
+One script to do some calculations on MySQL database sizes:

 	SELECT table_schema "Data Base Name", SUM( data_length + index_length) / 1024 / 1024
 	"Data Base Size in MB" FROM information_schema.TABLES GROUP BY table_schema ;

-Another script to do some calcuations on MySQL database sizes:
+Another script to do some calculations on MySQL database sizes:

 	SELECT TABLE_NAME, table_rows, data_length, index_length,
 	round(((data_length + index_length) / 1024 / 1024),2) "Size in MB"